The Blue Flag certification

 It is known for its pristine white sandy beach and blue tranquil waters.
-The world famous Table Mountain and Twelve Apostles mountain chain looms over the beach.
-It is well sheltered when the southerly winds are blowing in the summer.
+Also it is the world famous Table Mountain and Twelve Apostles mountain chain looms over the beach.
+What is more, it is well sheltered when the southerly winds are blowing in the summer.

 Blue flag season: 01 December – 31 March